Lieutenant Colonel William McKenzie, MC, OBE - Diary - 1914 - 1917 - Part 1

 gambling in any form, which has

-greatly diminished the practise
+greatly diminished the practise.

 were becoming restive.

-while in Albany Harbour, one man
+While in Albany Harbour, one man

-was drowned off a troop ship
+was drowned off a troopship

 Eleven others swam ashore of a

-ship to desent but ware recaptured
+ship to desert, but were recaptured

 & brought back & punished.